 Equine-L is one of the first sources of equestrian info I found on the web umpteen years ago.
 It is a fairly high-volume mailing list, because it covers a wide range of equestrian topics and has over 1000 subscribers.
 Subscribers to this list can expect to receive up to 50 messages per day when people get really chatty.
 A digest subscription is available for those who would prefer to receive a few large messages instead of a lot of little ones.

-For more information: check out the official list description in the LSoft Listserv directory, or the FAQs (Frequently Asked Questions), compiled by Equine-l Listmom Tara Scholtz and hosted on the web by Graham Jenkins.
+For more information: check out the official list description in the LSoft Listserv directory.

 To subscribe or unsubscribe: read and follow the instructions.